Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 1: Representation

-\textit{Ordered and hierarchical spaces}: Another example of coordination representation coordination comes from order-embeddings of images and language~\cite{Vendrov2016}, which aims to capture a partial order on the language and image embeddings to enforce a hierarchy in the space.
-A similar model using denotation graphs was also proposed by~\citet{Young2014} where denotation graphs are used to induce such a partial ordering.
-Another example of partial coordination is \textit{cross-modal hashing}, which learns semantic similarity while also enforcing a $N$ dimensional Hamming space, and is highly useful for retrieval through the quick comparison of binary codes~\cite{Bronstein2010,Jiang2015,Kumar2011,Wang2014a}.
-Both supervised~\cite{Bronstein2010} and unsupervised~\cite{Kumar2011} approaches have been proposed to meet these requirements.
-Recently,~\citet{Jiang2016} introduced a method to learn such common binary space between sentence descriptions and corresponding images using end-to-end trainable deep learning techniques.
+\textit{Ordered and hierarchical spaces}: Another example of representation coordination comes from order-embeddings of images and language~\cite{vendrov2015order}, which aims to capture a partial order on the language and image embeddings to enforce a hierarchy in the coordinated space.
+A similar model using denotation graphs was also proposed by~\citet{Young2014} where denotation graphs are used to induce such a partial ordering hierarchy.

-\textit{Relationship coordination}: In order to learn a coordinated space that captures semantic relationships between elements beyond correspondences,~\citet{zhang2016learning} uses structured representations of text and images to create multimodal concept taxonomies in an unsupervised manner.~\citet{delaherche2010multimodal} learns coordinated representations capturing hierarchical relationships of the similarity between audio and visual features, while~\citet{alviar2020multimodal} applies a similar idea of multiscale coordination of speech and music using partial correlation measures.
-Finally,~\citet{xu2015multi} learns a latent representation of multi-view data using a Cauchy loss to strengthen robustness to outliers.
+\textit{Relationship coordination}: In order to learn a coordinated space that captures semantic relationships between elements beyond correspondences,~\citet{zhang2016learning} use structured representations of text and images to create multimodal concept taxonomies.~\citet{delaherche2010multimodal} learn coordinated representations capturing hierarchical relationships, while~\citet{alviar2020multimodal} apply multiscale coordination of speech and music using partial correlation measures.
+Finally,~\citet{xu2015multi} learn coordinated representations using a Cauchy loss to strengthen robustness to outliers.